lhartley870/battleship-wars/README.md

   At the end of each round, once the player and computer have made their guesses, the player is updated with the latest round and game score information.

   The user is informed of the coordinates of their last guess e.g. 3J and whether this guess was a hit or a miss.
 The player is also informed of the coordinates of the computer's last guess and whether this guess was a hit or a miss.
-The player is also given the updated game scores for the player and computer.
+The player is given the updated game scores for the player and computer.
 Printing out the last guess of the player is particularly useful to the player so that they can be reminded of their last guess before continuing to the next round and making a new guess.

 * **Data Maintained in Class Instances**

   See the 'Data Model' section below.

 * **Playing Against a 'Human' Computer**